Jack Draper

 Early Life and Background

-Jack Draper was born in Sutton, London, and raised in Ashtead, Surrey.
-His father, Roger Draper, was the former chief executive of Sport England and the Lawn Tennis Association, while his mother, Nicky Draper, was a former junior British tennis champion.
-Draper began his education at Parkside School in Stoke d’Abernon, Cobham, where he was coached by Justin Sherring from age four to eleven.
-He later attended Reed’s School in Cobham for two years, where he continued to develop his tennis skills.
+Jack Alexander Draper was born on 22 December 2001 in Sutton, London, and grew up in nearby Ashtead, Surrey.
+He comes from a tennis-oriented family that helped shape his early development in the sport.
+His father, Roger Draper, is a former chief executive of Sport England and the Lawn Tennis Association, while his mother, Nicky Draper, is a former junior British tennis champion.

 Early Career (2018-2021)